MantasPauliukonis/unknown-prototype/Ideas.md

 #### Max Dissipation

-Maximum heats that can be dissipated
+Maximum heat that can be dissipated

 ## Fan